Create Animations with Inkscape, ImageMagick and FFmpeg

 Great.
 Now what I would like to do in this animation is for this circle to draw itself.
 The way we can accomplish that is by selecting the circle and switch to the "Edit paths by node" mode (second button on the left, or accessible by pressing F2).
 This will allow you to "undraw" the circle, so to speak, make only a desired part of it display.
 See the following image to get the idea.

 I think you might already be getting the idea of where this is going.
-For the next frame you reveal a little more of the circle, export as frame 2.png and then draw a little more again and export as frame 3.png and so on until the whole circle is full again.
-The less you reveal per step the more steps or frames it takes for your circle to be drawn and the smoother will then its animation be.
-And this is the basis of frame creation in inkscape.
-Frame by frame is how animation is made. :)
+For the next frame you reveal a little more of the circle, export as frame 2.png and then draw a little more again and export as frame 3.png and so on until the full circle is complete.
+The less you reveal per step the more steps or frames it takes for your circle to be drawn and the smoother will its final animation be.

 To make it less daunting though, you can leave the export bitmap dialog open all the while you're exporting, and then just change the number in the file name and hit export every time you make a modification to the circle (and reselect the background).

 In this example, I'm going to make a fade in effect using Inkscape's opacity feature.
 Here's a next object we have here:

 Shiny!
 What we're to do now is superimpose this shiny element over the now completed circle to get this: